Cheyenne Parker-Tyus

 Cheyenne Parker-Tyus (born August 22, 1992) is an American professional basketball player for the Las Vegas Aces of the Women's National Basketball Association (WNBA).

 Early life

-Parker-Tyus was born and raised in Queens, New York and grew up with both parents in the home.
+Parker-Tyus was born and raised in Queens, New York.
 Later on in life, her parents divorced, she and her mother moved to High Point, North Carolina to help accommodate her with more basketball opportunities.
 She enrolled at Southwest Guilford High School and played for the girls' basketball team.

 College career

 After graduating from Southwest Guilford High School, Parker-Tyus enrolled at High Point University.
 She played for the women's basketball team from 2010 to 2013.
 In 2014, Parker-Tyus transferred to Middle Tennessee State University, where she put up college career-high numbers in scoring and shooting percentage.